slad2019/tohap3/H_0059/README.md

 # Oral history interview of Sandutsang Rinchen
-Sandutsang, Rinchen [Tib. sa 'du tshang, rin chen] was a member of a rich Khamba trading family who shifted their base of operations to Lhasa in 1918-20.
+Sandutsang, Rinchen [Tib. ས་འདུ་ཚང, རིན་ཆེན] was a member of a rich Khamba trading family who shifted their base of operations to Lhasa in 1918-20.
 Rinchen later became a Tibetan government lay official.
 In this interview, he discusses mainly about Tibet's wool trade.
 He discusses how the three biggest traders -- Reting, Pandatsang and Sandutsang -- processed their wool into bales for...

 Contributor: Goldstein, Melvyn C. - Tibet Oral History and Archive Project